mehmetcangulseroglu/mineSweeperGame/README.md

-Mini mayın tarlası oyunu yazıldı.
+Mini minefield game was written.